-Cyclical, Targeted, and Cyclical on-site monitoring activities consists of, but is not limited to:
+Intensive risk-based monitoring consists of, but is not limited to:

-- Entrance Meeting The MDE OSE monitoring team provides a description of the scope and purpose of the monitoring, requests additional information from the LEA, and verifies the information required to complete the monitoring visit is available at the site. - Detailed File Review The LEA and MDE OSE Program Monitoring teams conduct a detailed review of a selected sample of student files. - Interviews The MDE OSE monitoring team interviews key staff who are
+- Entrance Meeting The MDE OSE monitoring team provides a description of the scope and purpose of the monitoring, requests additional information from the LEA, and verifies the information required to complete the monitoring visit is available at the site. - Detailed File Review The LEA and MDE OSE Program Monitoring teams conduct a detailed review of a selected sample of student files. - Interviews The MDE OSE monitoring team interviews key staff who are knowledgeable

-- knowledgeable and experienced in priority areas and parents. - Classroom Observations The MDE OSE monitoring team may visit schools and classrooms to verify the results of the student file reviews and pre-on-site data reviews, verify that students are receiving the special education and related services on their IEPs in the least restrictive environment, and observe any promising practices occurring in schools. - Review of Policies and Procedures The MDE OSE monitoring team may review LEA policies and procedures to identify areas for improvement in the LEA's system or infrastructure that may be contributing to noncompliance. - Exit interview The MDE OSE team holds an exit interview with appropriate LEA staff when the monitoring visit is completed.
+- and experienced in priority areas. - Classroom Observations The MDE OSE monitoring team may visit schools and classrooms to verify the results of the student file reviews and pre-on-site data reviews, verify that students are receiving the special education and related services on their IEPs in the least restrictive environment, and observe any promising practices occurring in schools. - Review of Policies and Procedures The MDE OSE monitoring team may review LEA policies and procedures to identify areas for improvement in the LEA's system or infrastructure that may be contributing to noncompliance. - Exit interview The MDE OSE team holds an exit interview with appropriate LEA staff when the monitoring visit is completed.
 Problem areas are discussed in general terms.